 Now let's think about the central message of the story.
 The central message or lesson is something that you can learn from the story from the way the characters react and treat other people.
-Think about this textdependent question: What are some of the things the characters did in the story to understand their feelings and thoughts?
+Think about this textdependent question: What is the central message or lesson of the story?
 Use key details and evidence from the story to support your thinking.
 Close your eyes and massage your brains and think about your answer.
-What are some of the things the characters did in the story to understand their feelings and thoughts?
+What is the central message or lesson of the story?
 Use key details from the story evidence to support your thinking.
 Be ready to share with a partner.
 Turn to the person next to you and take turns sharing your thinking.